 Benefits of Wearing Medical Grade Compression Stockings

-- They also improve the level of lymphatic drainage
+- Improve the level of lymphatic drainage.

-- They help to prevent venous ulcers
+- Help prevent venous ulcers.

 Medical Conditions that Require Medical Socks